What Is A Down Payment And How Much Will It Cost?

-According to HousingWire, the average down payment on a home in the last 5 years has been 5% – 7% of the purchase price.
-The publication also states that for the past 18 years, the average down payment has been below 10%.
-The average down payment took its lowest dip to 2.6% in 2009, most likely influenced by the Great Recession.
+The average down payment on a home is no more than 5% of the purchase price; this rate took its lowest dip to 2.6% in 2009, most likely influenced by the Great Recession.

-How Much Should You Put Down On A House?
+How Much Should I Put Down On A House?

-There are many factors to consider when deciding how much money to put down on a house.
-Of course, the type of loan you get will ultimately determine the least amount you can put down, as each loan has a minimum down payment requirement.
-But beyond that, how much should you put down on a house?
-Should you just make the minimum requirement?
+There are many factors to consider when deciding how much money you’ll need to buy a house.
+Of course, the type of loan you get will ultimately determine the minimum down payment requirement.
+Is it better to put a large down payment on a house?

-One of the most important factors to consider is your financial situation and how much money you have for a down payment at the time you purchase the home.
-If you only have a certain amount saved for the down payment, don’t stretch yourself too thin trying to pay more.
 You don’t want to use all of your savings, borrow money or dip into other areas of your budget to make the payment.
-Another thing to consider is whether you want to pay private mortgage insurance each month or avoid that added expense.
-A bigger down payment has other cost-saving benefits as well.
-If you have the money to make a bigger down payment, it will be up to you to decide if you wish to save money upfront by making a smaller down payment or save more money over time by making a big down payment.
-If you need even more reason to do one or the other, consider other pros and cons of each type of down payment on a house.
+That said, the larger the down payment, the lower your monthly private mortgage insurance (PMI) bills.
+If you have the money to make a bigger down payment, it will be up to you to decide if you wish to save money upfront by making a smaller down payment, or save more money over time by making a big down payment.

 The Big Down Payment

 Making a big down payment can be scary, especially for first-time home buyers, but it may pay off in the end.
-Consider these pros and cons before deciding if it’ll benefit you more to put down a bigger payment upfront.
+Here’s what you should consider before signing off on a large down payment check.

-Lower monthly payments.
-A monthly mortgage payment consists of your loan balance, interest, PMI and escrow.
+- Lower monthly payments: A monthly mortgage payment consists of your loan balance, interest, PMI and escrow.
 The more you put down, the less you borrow, which automatically lowers your payment because you owe less.
-And the less you borrow, the less amount of money you’re charged interest on.
-Along with that, a bigger down payment typically affords you a lower interest rate.
-If you put at least 20% down, you will also avoid paying a PMI and, for some loans, you can also avoid a monthly fee that goes into an escrow account.
-Keep in mind that if you decide not to pay for escrow each month, you’ll still need to pay your taxes and insurance out-of-pocket and will be responsible for making that payment yourself.
+If you put at least 20% down, you’ll also avoid paying a PMI and, for some loans, you can also avoid a monthly fee that goes into an escrow account.
+Keep in mind that if you decide not to pay for escrow each month, you’ll still need to pay your taxes and insurance out-of-pocket, and will be responsible for making that payment yourself.

-Lower debt-to-income ratio.
-A lower debt-to-income ratio makes your debts more manageable and provides more money each month for you to enjoy, use for other obligations or weather a storm.
-It also provides you better borrowing power for other loans or future endeavors.
+- Lower debt-to-income ratio: A lower debt-to-income ratio (DTI) makes your debts more manageable and provides more money each month for you to enjoy, use for other obligations or weather a storm.
+It also provides you with better borrowing power for other loans or future endeavors.

-Less overall interest payment.
-With less money borrowed, the less interest you’ll pay and that includes over the life of the loan.
+- Less overall interest payment: With less money borrowed, the less interest you’ll pay – and that includes over the life of the loan.
+Additionally, a bigger down payment typically affords you a lower interest rate because your loan is seen as less risky.
 You may also be able to pay your loan off sooner, which can save you months or even years of interest payments.

 Cons Of A Big Down Payment

-Prolong your home purchase.
-Since a big down payment requires more money, it may take longer to save up, which could delay your home purchase.
+- Delay your home purchase: Since a big down payment requires more money, it may take longer to save up, which could delay your home purchase.

-Drain other funds.
-You may be tempted to forgo taking the time to save the money when your emergency fund or other savings account is sitting there with money in it.
-If you pull from other places to make the payment, you could be shorting your other accounts.
+- Drain other funds: You may be tempted to pull from other places, like an emergency fund, to make the payment – but you could be shorting your other accounts.
 This can be a problem when you need to access those accounts for an emergency or home repair.
-Tying your available cash up in your home puts you at risk for going into debt if something unexpected happens.
+Tying your available cash up in your home puts you at risk of going into debt if something unexpected happens.

 The Low Down Payment